konstantina0/konstantina0/README.md

 I'm currently on my last year studying to get my Meng in Electrical and Computer Engineering.🌱

-I am working on my thesis on Gravitational Waves Detection using Deep Learning with TensorFlow , Pytorch .🔭
+I am working on my thesis on Gravitational Waves Detection using Deep Learning 🔭

 You can reach me on my Linkedin www.linkedin.com/in/konstantina-vasileiadou-98a78219b .📫